bipul2002star/marathon-project-template/README.md

 ## Challenges and accomplishments

-*Is there anything unexpected that you learned over the course of this project?*

-*Is there something your team is particularly proud of, related to this project?*
+*We learned web scraping using python's beautiful soup.
+We also explored content based and collaborative filtering approaches to build recommendation engine *

+*This was our first project in the modern JavaScript library React JS.
+We were successfully able to build a webapp with all the planned features.
+We were also able to work with APIs and CRUD operations.

+We are undergraduate students pursuing bachelors in Computer Science and would also become developers tomorrow.
+We were able to do a thorough research and got proper insights on the life of a developer.*

 ## Next steps

-*What do you need to do next to turn this prototype into a working solution?*
+*What do you need to do next to turn this prototype into a working solution?
+The prototype is almost ready except that we are yet to collect the data, prepare the dataset and build the engine.
+We have also planned to integrate the online food delivery sevice's API(bistro) if any to build the utility more robust.
+We have learned Web Scraping which we would like to use in our web app to make it more versatile.

+*

 ## License